Internal Transfer for Current Students

 The internal transfer process is highly competitive, especially for certain colleges and schools, and some majors only offer internal transfer for fall admission (application opens in spring).
 Consideration is based on a holistic review of your academic performance and other materials you must submit.

-If you’re hoping to switch to a major in another college or school, do the following:
+If you are hoping to switch to a major in another college or school other than the one in which you are currently enrolled, we encourage you to do the following: